Deleranax/tpm/README.md

 ### Advanced dependency management

-Repositories and packages can have dependencies, which are resolved at installation.
-The dependency tree is optimized at any time: TPM automatically removes unused dependencies (packages or repositories).
+Repositories and packages both can have dependencies (which are referred as `companions` when talking about repositories).
+TPM will ensure that the dependency tree is coherent at any time with its transactional system.

+If there is an error in the transaction, TPM will automatically roll back the changes.

 ### Multiple repositories support